cmgriffing/blog-gatsby/src/blog/2020/making-a-vscode-extension.md

 Visual Studio Code makes it incredibly easy to customize the functionality of the whole thing.
 There are even some boilerplates to help get up and running quicker.

-One of the nice things is that VSCode includes a Language Server for HTML out of the box so I didn't have to do too much extra dependency bundling.
-If you are not familiar with the LSP(Language Server Protocol) it is an effort to standardize how all editors can interact with compilers.
+One of the nice things is that VSCode includes a Language Server for HTML out of the box.
+So, I didn't have to do too much extra dependency bundling.
+If you are not familiar with the LSP(Language Server Protocol), it is an effort to standardize how all editors can interact with compilers.
 Many of them expose direct access the Abstract Syntax Tree.

 What this means, is that I can crawl the the entire tree of source code and reference all the awesome metadata that the compiler has access to.